 The client-server model in an operating system is a variation of the microkernel system.
 The middle layer in the microkernel system is the one with servers.
 These servers provide some kind of service to clients.
 This makes up the client-server model.

 Communication between clients and servers is obtained by message passing.
-To obtain a service, one of the client process constructs a message saying what it wants and sends it to the appropriate service.
+To receive a service, one of the client processes constructs a message saying what it wants and sends it to the appropriate service.
 The service then does it work and sends back the answer.

 Virtual Machines in Operating systems

-When many users wanted to work interactively in terminals, IBM started working on a time sharing system.
-The idea of a virtual machine is very simple.
+When many users wanted to work interactively in terminals, IBM started working on a time-sharing system.
+The idea of a virtual machine is straightforward.
 The virtual machine is run on the hardware of the OS it is being installed.
-A virtual machine thinks it has its own disk, with blocks running from 0 to some maximum so the virtual machine monitor must maintain tables to remap disk addresses and all other resources.
+A virtual machine thinks it has its own disk, with blocks running from 0 to some maximum, so the virtual machine monitor must maintain tables to remap disk addresses and all other resources.

 Exokernels are a subset of virtual machines.
-In this, the disks are actually partitioned and resources are allocated while setting it up.
-Different OS may be installed on different partitions.
+In this, the disks are actually partitioned, and resources are allocated while setting it up.
+The different OS may be installed on different partitions.
 Beneath both, the partition is what we call the exokernel.